ci-lab-cz/easydock/docs/usage.md

 This creates `output.sdf` with the best scoring pose for each molecule.

 !!! note "Feature"
-    The argument `--sdf` automatically extracts only one stereoisomer with the best docking scores among generated ones by EasyDock
+    The argument `--sdf` automatically extracts only one stereoisomer with the best docking scores among generated ones by EasyDock.
+If different stereoisomers were supplied as input, they will be treated as individual species by `--sdf` option.